 Other types of reports that help in effective monitoring are engine hour reports and vehicle traveling reports.
 Analysis of these two reports allows managers to calculate the idling time of vehicles.
 By holding drivers accountable for high idling time, the companies can achieve more productivity and save fueling expenses.

 Fulfilling the vehicle compliance standards is a prerequisite for a business.
 There are various rules for transportation in different parts of the world.
-The managers should be fully aware of the local compliance requirements of their area.
+Therefore the managers should be fully aware of the local compliance requirements of their area.
 With compliance reports, they can check the details of all the compliance and legal regulations.
 These reports also include the information on every vehicle, including its purchase date, registration date, Fitness Certificates availability, etc.

-By knowing the compliance requirements, the managers can find vehicles that do not fulfill them.
+By knowing the compliance requirements, the managers can find vehicles that do not fulfil them.
 They can remove those vehicles from the fleet till they meet the needs.
 It will not only prevent hefty fines but also help maintain the right company image.

 There are two types of maintenance reports available in fleet management systems: predictive maintenance reports and general maintenance reports.
 Predictive maintenance includes details like vehicle types, service plans, and driver inputs.
 It gives the manager an overview of the maintenance needs of the vehicles.
 The general maintenance reports contain information like vehicle inspection and service history.